webix-hub/docs/data/api/ui.select_options_config.md

 - an associative array of objects with **id** and **value** properties;
 - a string with a path to a script that loads options from server.

-The initially selected options is defined by api/ui.button_value_config.md property.
+The initially selected options is defined by the api/ui.button_value_config.md property.